GlasslabGames/Platform/servers/README.md

            3. 11210   Internal/External Bucket Port
            4. 11211   Client interface (proxy)

-7. Setup mail access
+7. Setup your config overrides and email access
-   Create a 'hydra.config.json' file in your user root: ~/ Contents, where <user> is your user acct:
+   Copy 'Platform/scripts/sample.hydra.config.json' to '~/hydra.config.json'.

-   {
+   In the 'hydra.config.json' you placed in your root dir '~/', change <user> to your user account name in auth.email.transport:
     "auth": {
         "email": {
              "from": "<accounts@glasslabgames.org>",